Oatmeal Coconut Cookies with Raisins and Walnuts

 Coconut, raisins and walnuts added to a bowl of cookie dough.

-Add raisins, coconut, and nuts.
+Add the dry ingredients to the butter mixture and add raisins, coconut, and nuts.

 Step Three: Scoop and Bake